 Frequently Asked Questions

-Information is changing rapidly, and we will do our best to update regularly.
+As information changes, we will do our best to update regularly.

-For Volunteers & Partners
+For Volunteers & Donors

 If you’re like us, the situation in Afghanistan breaks your heart.
 It feels overwhelming, massive and it's hard to see what you can do to help.